Working Group on Gynaecology and Obstetrics

 Reducing child and maternal mortality in Laos

-The infant and maternal mortality rate in Laos is high – about 10 times higher than in Switzerland.
-Many of these deaths could be avoided.
-The gynecology and obstetrics section of the Swiss Laos Hospital Project is therefore working to improve medical care for pregnant women and new mothers as well as gynecological care for women in Laos.
+Child and maternal mortality rates in Laos are high – around 10 times higher than in Switzerland.
+Many of these deaths could be prevented.
+The Gynaecology and Obstetrics Unit of the Swiss Laos Hospital Project is therefore working to improve medical care for pregnant women and new mothers, as well as gynaecological care for women in Laos.
 Thanks to our long-standing partnership with the Mother and Newborn Hospital in Vientiane, we have already achieved a great deal.
-But there is still a lot to do.
+But there is still much to be done.

-The specific care of HIV-positive pregnant women is the origin of the Swiss Laos Hospital Project and is still an important part of our work today.
+The provision of specialised care for HIV-positive pregnant women was the starting point for the Swiss Laos Hospital Project and remains an important part of our work to this day.

 Preventing the transmission of HIV to newborns

-Obstetrics is the oldest medical discipline in the Swiss Laos Hospital Project: when Dr. Urs Lauper – then Head Physician at the Department of Obstetrics at the University Hospital Zurich – first traveled to Laos in 1999, his aim was to prevent the transmission of the HIV virus from mothers to their newborns.
+Obstetrics is the oldest specialist area at the Swiss Laos Hospital Project: when Dr Urs Lauper – then a senior doctor at the Department of Obstetrics at the University Hospital Zurich – first travelled to Laos in 1999, his aim was to prevent the transmission of HIV from mothers to their newborns.

-Together with the director of the Mother and Child Hospital in Vientiane, Prof. Dr. med.
-Bouavanh Sensathit, he initiated a project that includes HIV tests for pregnant women and medical care for HIV-positive people.
-The Prevention of Transmission of HIV from Mother to Child (PMCT) project still exists.
-Well over 10,000 pregnant women are now tested every year, around 1 percent of whom test positive.
+Together with the Director of the Mother and Child Hospital in Vientiane, Prof. Dr Bouavanh Sensathit, he launched a project that includes HIV testing for pregnant women and medical care for those who test positive for HIV.
+The Prevention of Mother-to-Child Transmission (PMCT) project is still running.
+Well over 10,000 pregnant women are now tested each year, around 1 per cent of whom test positive.

-In addition, our gynecology and obstetrics group is particularly committed to improving prenatal diagnostics with ultrasound examinations and laboratory tests.
-On the one hand, this includes the professional training of Laotian hospital staff by gynecologists and obstetricians from Switzerland.
+In addition, the gynaecology and obstetrics specialist group is particularly committed to improving prenatal diagnostics through ultrasound scans and laboratory tests.
+This involves, on the one hand, the professional training of Laotian hospital staff by gynaecologists and obstetricians from Switzerland.

-On the other hand, we are continuously working on improving the often precarious technical equipment in Laotian hospitals: over the last 20 years, we have shipped several dozen decommissioned but fully functional ultrasound machines from Switzerland to Laos and put them into operation in various hospitals.
-We also finance new acquisitions locally as far as our resources allow.
+On the other hand, we are constantly working to improve the often inadequate technical equipment in Laotian hospitals: over the past 20 years, for example, we have shipped several dozen second-hand but fully functional ultrasound machines from Switzerland to Laos and put them into service in various hospitals.
+We also fund the purchase of new equipment in South-East Asia wherever possible.

 Maintaining the mostly quite dated ultrasonic devices is a constant challenge.
 We are therefore regularly accompanied by technicians on our assignments.